lushdog/ptpfl/README.md

 Copy `example.config.json` to `config.json` and fill in your apiUser and apiKey credentials from your user profile.

+Add a `downloadPath` to `config.json` to have the torrents added to your torrent client's watch directory.

 ### To run

 `npm start`